Krystana/Image-segmentation-on-CT-scans/README.md

 ![preds](https://github.com/Krystana/Image-segmentation-on-CT-scans/blob/main/Bildschirmfoto%202021-03-28%20um%2017.32.14.png)

-Using only 19 of 20 patients and a smaller train-test-split, the predicted masks suffered obviously but the original slices merged with the predicted masks and stacked back together as animated gif still give a nice impression of the model performance:
+Using only 19 of 20 patients, images scaled to 128 * 128 pixels and a smaller train-test-split, the predicted masks suffered obviously but the original slices merged with the predicted masks and stacked back together as animated gif still give a nice impression of the model performance:

 ![animated_gif_p2](https://github.com/Krystana/Image-segmentation-on-CT-scans/blob/main/2_animated_mask_patient2.gif)